 - Restoration to a XenServer hypervisor as new or original guest VM.

-There are several methods that can be done in regards to the restoration process.
-For example, here’s a restore to the XenServer method.
+There are several methods that can be utilized for the restoration process.
+For example, here’s one restore to the XenServer method.
 It requires setting up a “where=/” restore parameter in Bacula.
 In that case the guest VM archive in question would be restored as a new guest VM via Citrix Hypervisor, or restored as the original form of this VM if the preserve option is set beforehand.
 Failure to set up a correct path for the restoration process will result in the guest VM being created at the default Citrix Hypervisor directory.

 There’s also the restore to local directory method, which utilizes the “where=/some/path” restore parameter.
 This path needs to represent a specific location on the server where the module is installed, and even if it doesn’t exist - it would be created by the plugin itself.

 The basic restoration process is relatively easy on its own, it requires a specific command to be executed, with the “where” parameter added in one way or another: